How to improve your gut health

 De-stress with mindfulness.
 There’s growing evidence demonstrating the importance of mindfulness for the health of our brain.
 Studies suggest 12 weeks of daily mindfulness or meditation can help to de-stress and regulate gut issues.

-Load up on 30 different plant-based foods every week.
-Try sprinkling mixed seeds onto your meals, that’s 4 points.
-Instead of getting just red pepper, go for the green, yellow and orange too for another 3 points.
+Load up on a wide variety of different plant-based foods every week.
+Try sprinkling mixed seeds onto your meals, that counts.
+Instead of getting just red pepper, go for the green, yellow and orange too, that counts too.

 Fall in love with extra virgin olive oil.
-In the SMILES trial that showed significant improvements in mental health after just 12 weeks on a Mediterranean diet, participants consumed 60ml of extra virgin olive oil every day.
+In one of my favourite studies, the SMILES trial, participants consumed 60ml of extra virgin olive oil every day, and showed significant improvements in mental health after just 12 weeks on a Mediterranean diet,

 Get friendly with legumes.
 Beans and pulses are an underrated superfood if you ask me.
-They’re loaded with prebiotics (that’s food for your GM) and fibre, and they’re one of the most cost-efficient, nutrient-dense foods.
+They’re loaded with prebiotics (that’s food for your gut microbiota) and fibre, and they’re one of the most cost-efficient, nutrient-dense foods.

 Add a side of veg.
-If you’re always eating out, make sure there’s some plant-based fibre on your plate for your gut microbes, such as wholegrains, vegetables or legumes.
-If you eat meat, opt for smaller portions and always side it with fibre-rich foods to reduce the negative impact on your GM.
+If you’re always eating out, make sure there’s some plant-based fibre on your plate for your gut microbes, such as whole grains, vegetables or legumes.
+If you eat meat, opt for smaller portions and always side it with fibre-rich foods to reduce the negative impact on your gut microbiota.

 Dabble in fermented foods.
 Traditional fermented foods, such as kefir (fermented milk) or kombucha (fermented tea), contain live microbes and beneficial compounds.
 Some also have brain-messenger molecules, which are known to have a calming effect on the brain.